-Many donor agencies have recently been promoting EBP and Evidence-Based Practice (EBP)", for development consultants and those emphasizing the application of impact evaluation as its major tool to further who involved in international cooperation projects to develop human enhance their project effectiveness and quality.
-JICA also emphasizes the resources toward promoting the implementation of impact evaluation, as application of impact evaluation throughout the organization: the described in p.55. operational department conducts impact evaluation in the health, education and irrigation sectors collaborating with the Evaluation Department while the JICA Research Institute promotes academic researches on impact evaluation aiming at disseminating the result to academia.
+Many donor agencies have recently been promoting EBP and emphasizing the application of impact evaluation as its major tool to further enhance their project effectiveness and quality.
+JICA also emphasizes the application of impact evaluation throughout the organization; the operational department conducts impact evaluation in the health, education and irrigation sectors collaborating with the Evaluation Department while the JICA Research Institute promotes academic researches on impact evaluation aiming at disseminating the result to academia.